swiftly-solution/documentation/docgen/output/events/gameevents/ongamemessage.md

 ---

 # OnGameMessage
-This event is triggered when a message send by game logic to everyone
+This event is triggered when game_message is triggered.
 ::: tabs
 @tab Lua
 ```lua